eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Apache Druid
 		* Druid is a column-oriented, open-source, distributed data store written in Java.
 Druid is designed to quickly ingest massive quantities of event data, and provide low-latency queries on top of the data.
 The name Druid comes from the shapeshifting Druid class in many role-playing games, to reflect that the architecture of the system can shift to solve different types of data problems.
 + Splunk is looking for a Software Engineer to join the Data Federation engineering team and have a large impact on a team responsible for building ***Federated Search*** capabilities
 + skill set:
+	- act as a domain leader in roadmapping prioritization, planning, and stakeholder management for the Fab and Design domains
+	- design and build interactive tools, dashboards and interfaces to enable turnkey analysis by teams across the company
+	- experience in modern data pipeline technologies built with DBT, Stitch, Fivetran, or other modern ETL (Extract, Transform, Load) tools.
+	- understanding of low-level protocols for communicating with metrology tools
++ skill set:
 	- managed, maintained, and monitored systems, using:
 		* Amazon Web Services